agrija9/Convolutional-VAE-for-3D-Turbulence-Data/README.md

 * ```--h_dim``` dimensions of hidden dense layer (connected to variational layer)
 * ```--z_dim``` latent space dimensions

-The main.py script calls the CVAE model and trains it on the 3D CFD data.
+The ``main.py`` script calls the model and trains it on the 3D CFD data.
 It takes about 2 hours to train for 100 epochs using an **NVIDIA Tesla V100 GPU**.
 In this case, the model was trained for 170 epochs.

 Note that when training 3DConvs models, the number of learning parameters increases exponentially when compared to 2DConvs models, due to this reason, training time is considerably longer for 3D data.